Swati-bs/JobQuest---A-Job-Searching-Portal/README.md

   Job seekers can browse job listings using an intuitive **search bar** and **filters** (Location, Job Type, Salary Range, Experience Level), allowing them to narrow down their job search based on personal preferences and industry needs.

 - **Job Recommendations**
-  The system intelligently suggests **personalized job listings** based on users' resumes, job preferences, past applications, and industry trends.
-The more users engage, the better the recommendations.
+The system recommends personalized job listings by **matching the skills** listed in a user’s resume with the required skills in job postings, ensuring relevant and targeted opportunities.

 - **Real-Time Application Tracking**
   Applications are tracked in real-time, allowing users to monitor the progress of their applications with status updates such as *Applied*, *Shortlisted*, *Interviewing*, and *Selected*.